m-j-andr/PIC-1-Demo/docs/0-docs.md

      \[ 33\ 0\ 36\ 0\ 10\ 0\ 36\ 0\ 33\ 0\ 10\ 0\ 36\ 33 \]
    </div>

-   - ! is encoded using the bytes 33 0.
+   - ! is encoded using the two bytes 33 0.
-   - $ is encoded using the bytes 36 0.
+   - $ is encoded using the two bytes 36 0.
-   - The new line character is encoded using the bytes 10 0.
+   - The new line character is encoded using the two bytes 10 0.
-   - $\mathbb{Z}$ is encoded using the bytes 36 33.
+   - $\mathbb{Z}$ is encoded using the two bytes 36 33.

 3. If `3.txt` is encoded with
    [UTF-16-BE](https://en.wikipedia.org/wiki/UTF-16#Byte-order_encoding_schemes){:target="_blank"},